Code-Institute-Submissions/FitForLife/test.md

 # Fit For Life - Testing Document

 ## Testing and Debugging
-* Python: I used the built-in Python debugger in Visual Studio to debug my Python.
+* Python: I used the built-in Python debugger in Visual Studio to debug my Python along with [PEP8](https://www.python.org/dev/peps/pep-0008/).
 I set breakpoints to see where certain functions/code was failing.
 This was a really useful tool throughout the development of this project as it supports debug pf both Django template code and the python code.
 * I used [ExtendsClass.com](https://extendsclass.com/) to validate my python code.
 No syntax errors were detected.
 * HTML & CSS: In order to validate my HTML & CSS I availed of [W3C Validator](https://validator.w3.org/) which returned no errors.
-* Javascript: I used [Esprima](https://esprima.org/) to validate my javascript and no errors were returned.
+* Javascript: I used [JShint](https://jshint.com/) to validate my javascript and no errors were returned.
 I used the console on chrome to help debug my Javascript code.
 * Responsive: To test if the website was responsive I used the following [website](http://ami.responsivedesign.is/) - the website was responsive across all screen sizes.
+Full responsiveness testing can be found [here](diagrams/TestTable.jpg)
 * Python Logger: I also used the python logger app to help debug my python code.

 ### Bugs encountered during Testing